 Restrictions (Apple’s Parental Controls) have been enabled on your iPhone, iPad, or iPod, and you (or someone you know) has disabled these apps from running on your device.

 Let’s Get Back Your Missing Apps

-If your iPhone is running a version of iOS earlier than 12, the process is a little different.
+If your iPhone is running a iOS 11 or earlier, the process is a little different.
 Go to Settings -> General -> Restrictions and enter the Restrictions passcode that was entered on your iPhone when you first enabled Restrictions.
 This may be different from the passcode lock you usually use to unlock your phone.